 Adam Chapie tees up the puck just before his first of two goals in the River Hawks’ victory over Boston University Saturday night at the Tsongas Center.
 (Photo by George DeLuca/Connector)

-A hat trick by junior defenseman Dylan Zink and two goals from senior forward Adam Chapie paved the way toward a 6-3 victory for the No. 11 River Hawks (18-7-5, 11-5-4 Hockey East) over the No. 7 Boston University Terriers (17-9-4, 10-5-3 Hockey East) Saturday night in front of 6,103 at the Tsongas Center.
+A hat trick by junior defenseman Dylan Zink and two goals from senior forward Adam Chapie paved the way for a 6-3 victory for the No. 11 UMass Lowell River Hawks (18-7-5, 11-5-4 Hockey East) over the No. 7 Boston University Terriers (17-9-4, 10-5-3 Hockey East) Saturday night in front of 6,103 at the Tsongas Center.

 The River Hawks played an advantageous game, repeatedly turning Terrier miscues into goals throughout the contest despite being outshot 39-28.